tedeh/jayson/README.md

 ## Changelog (only notable milestones/changes)

+- *3.6.4*
+  - Websocket client and server support
 - *3.6.1*
   - JSON-RPC 2.0 notifications no longer have id property unless overridden
 - *3.3.3*